Everything You've Come to Expect: Release and promotion

-After speculation about work on the album sparked by a tweet from arranger Owen Pallett, album producer James Ford stated in November 2015 that the album had been finished.
+After speculation about work on Everything You've Come to Expect sparked by a tweet from Pallett, Ford stated in November 2015 that the album had been finished.
 The release of Everything You've Come to Expect was first announced on 3 December 2015, through a short video directed by Ben Chappell.
-The video depicted Turner walking through the studio towards the recording booth, interpersed with other shots of the band.
-Another teaser was released on 28 December, and included snippets of new music.
-On 21 January, the band announced their album would be released on 1 April, and explained it to be the second installment in a trilogy of albums to be released by them.
+The video depicted Turner walking through the studio towards the recording booth, interpersed with other shots of the Last Shadow Puppets.
+The video also features Ford, an orchestral theme sounds throughout, and ends with a title card announcing the band would be back in the Summer of 2016.
+Another teaser was released on 28 December and included snippets of new music.
+On 21 January 2016, the Last Shadow Puppets announced Everything You've Come to Expect would be released on 1 April and explained it to be the second installment in a trilogy of albums to be released by them.

-Singles and videos
+Singles

-The lead single, "Bad Habits", was released on 10 January 2016 alongside a music video directed by Ben Chapell.
-The video depicts Kane and Turner at a dive bar in California, where they performed the song live, interspersed with footage of them socialising and womanising.
+The album's lead single, "Bad Habits", was released on 10 January 2016, alongside a music video directed by Ben Chapell.
+The video depicts Kane and Turner at a bar, where they performed the song live, interspersed with footage of them socialising and womanising.

 The next three singles, the title track, "Aviation" and "Miracle Aligner" were released as a video trilogy entitled, "The Italian Saga", directed by Saam Farahmand.
-It has been described as "A tale of mob, love and music in stunning Italian 60s cinemascope".
-Although, "Everything You've Come to Expect" was first released on March 10, it serves as the second installment of the trilogy, with "Aviation", released six days later, being the first.
-The first two videos were described as "an intriguing Tarantino-esque two-parter, entirely set on a deserted Californian beach."
+It has been described as "a tale of mob, love and music in stunning Italian 60s CinemaScope".
+Although, "Everything You've Come to Expect" was first released on 10 March 2016, it serves as the second installment of the trilogy, with "Aviation", released six days later, being the first.
+The first two videos were described as "an intriguing Tarantino-esque two-parter, entirely set on a deserted Californian beach".
 The last installment, "Miracle Aligner", was released on 28 March 2016.